The war in Gaza might complicate Haniyeh's replacement. Here are the possible contenders

 Hamas’ new political leader will have to decide on whether to continue the military option, and become essentially a guerrilla and underground group, or choose a leader that can offer political compromises — an unlikely option at this stage.

-Al-Hayyah is considered close to Haniyeh, a prominent leader living in exile and originally from Gaza, with important international connections and good relations with the military wing as well as with Iran and Turkey.
+Al-Hayya is considered close to Haniyeh, a prominent leader living in exile and originally from Gaza, with important international connections and good relations with the military wing as well as with Iran and Turkey.
+He was the first leader to speak after the attack on Haniyeh.

+He said the killing of Haniyeh proves that “our options (with Israel) is blood and resistance,” not talks or negotiations.

+“As much as it pains us the killing of Haniyeh, we reassure the nation, our option in Hamas and resistance is continuing with a clear strategy...that doesn’t deviate with the martyrdom of a leader or 10," al-Hayya said, speaking from Tehran.
+Jabarin was standing next to him.

-Al-Hayyah headed a delegation that went to Syria in 2022 and met Assad.
-Al-Hayyah also has good relations with Iran, Turkey and Hezbollah.
+Al-Hayya headed a delegation that went to Syria in 2022 and met Assad.
+Al-Hayya also has good relations with Iran, Turkey and Hezbollah.

 “He is like Haniyeh, who was balanced and flexible and both sides didn’t see his leadership as problematic,” al-Masri said.